mabihan/json-server-multiple-files/Readme.md

-# 🚤 json-server-multiples-files
+# 🚤 json-server-multiple-files

-Using json-server to server multiples json files in less than *45 seconds* (trust me).
+Using json-server to server multiple json files in less than *45 seconds* (trust me).

 ## Json format supported
 ````